cncf/toc/tags/contributor-strategy.md

   now, challenges, gaps)

 #### Out of scope
-* The day to day operations of CNCF SIGs, Kubernetes SIGs, or any community group of CNCF or its respective projects of any graduation level.
+* The day to day operations of CNCF TAGs, Kubernetes TAGs, or any community group of CNCF or its respective projects of any graduation level.
-* The creation and approval of CNCF SIGs or other community groups; we will offer advice but the responsibility lies on the TOC for those matters.
+* The creation and approval of CNCF TAGs or other community groups; we will offer advice but the responsibility lies on the TOC for those matters.
 * CNCF operations and marketing initiatives such as: product review/demo webinars, kubecon event planning, branding, stickers, swag, etc